usnistgov/DataPipelineTestArchitecture/README.md

 - If you already use Java or have it set up, you can skip this step.
 - Using Ubuntu you should already have Java installed, check with `java -version`, and check you have the JDK with `javac -version`.
 If you don't have them installed then you can download them with `sudo apt install default-jre` and `sudo apt-get install openjdk-11-jdk`.
 - Download IntelliJ using either the Ubuntu Software Center or with `sudo snap install intellij-idea-community --classic`.
 - Load IntelliJ.
 Select import project and import the "DataPipelineTestArchitecture" directory.
-Follow the steps and if you need to setup your SDK it should be in "/usr/lib/jvm/java-11-openjdk-amd64".
+Follow the steps, making sure to import from External using Maven, and if you need to setup your SDK it should be in "/usr/lib/jvm/java-11-openjdk-amd64".
 If it is not, use `whereis java` in the terminal to find where it is located.
-- Upon loading into IntelliJ you should get an error regarding "pom.xml".
-Click the error and click to import the dependencies.
-If you don't see the error go to "Settings -> Maven -> Importing" and check the box that says "Import Maven projects automatically".
+- Upon loading into IntelliJ, go to "Settings -> Maven -> Importing" and check the box that says "Import Maven projects automatically".
 - Give IntelliJ a couple of minutes to install all of the dependencies.

 ## 7) Test that everything is working